-The team member tasked with photo QA lacked remote work capabilities.
-Working on site, she needed an approved way to get the photos onto the government server.
-Luckily, Wildnote has an interface for the bulk download of photos from Wildnote to Dropbox.
-The government agency has a secure file upload interface from Dropbox to their server.
-This integration allowed the photo QA to continue.
+For logistical reasons, the team member tasked with photo quality assurance needed to remain working on site.
+The challenge she faced was in finding an approved way to upload the photos to the government server.
+Conveniently, Wildnote has an interface for downloading photos in bulk to Dropbox.
+As the government agency has a secure transfer system from Dropbox to their server, this integration allowed the photo quality assurance to continue.
 Throughout this process, the photos remain connected to the data for automatic reporting output.

 California Rock Art Foundation site observation

-Dr. Gold asserts that due to the urgency of the project and the timing of the Covid-19 pandemic, conventional manual data collection methods would have failed.
+An expert on Chris Webster’s team, Dr Alan Garfinkle Gold is also a champion of moving archaeology into the digital age.
+Dr. Gold believes that due to the urgency of this cultural resource management project and the timing of the COVID-19 pandemic, conventional manual data collection methods would have failed.

 We had to turn on a dime and there’s no other way to do that unless you use Wildnote.
 There are other workarounds out there, but none of them offer the comprehensive integrated solutions that Wildnote performs.